Domestic Violence Laws in NC

-- persons of the opposite sex who are dating each other or had dated each other;
+- Persons of the opposite sex who are dating each other or have dated each other;

-- a person who is living with a person of the opposite sex as if married;
+- A person who is living with a person of the opposite sex;

-- persons acting in the role of a child's parent.
+- Persons acting in the role of a child's parent; and

-Under this statute any act which attempts to cause or intentionally causes bodily injury is domestic violence.
+Under this statute, any act which attempts to cause or intentionally causes bodily injury is domestic violence.
 Any act which places a person in fear of "imminent serious bodily injury" by threatening the use of force is also domestic violence.
-Acts constituting first or second degree rape of first or second degree sexual offense under our criminal code are clearly acts of domestic violence.
+Further, acts of "continued harassment," which can included unwanted telephone calls, text messages, electronic messages, and/or e-mails that terrorize or torment a person (and serve no legitimate purpose) can constitute domestic violence.
+Acts constituting first or second degree rape of first or second degree sexual offense under the North Carolina criminal code are clearly acts of domestic violence.

-By law, the court must conduct a return hearing within 10 days after issuing an ex parte protective order.
+By law, the court must conduct a second hearing (a "return hearing") within 10 days after issuing an ex parte protective order.
 At that hearing you will again testify to the specific facts of domestic violence.
 Your abuser will also have the opportunity to testify in his or her own defense.
 Witnesses may be called to testify as well.
-If the court is convinced that acts of domestic violence took place after hearing testimony from the parties and any other witnesses, the court will issue a permanent protective order which is effective for one year.
+If the presiding judge is convinced that acts of domestic violence took place after hearing testimony from the parties and any other witnesses, the court will issue a permanent protective order which is effective for one year.

-All protective orders terminate after one year.
-Prior to its termination, a victim may apply to the court for the renewal of his or her protective order for another year's term.
-Upon obtaining a protective order, you should send a copy of the order to your abuser and to your local police or county sheriff's department.
+Protective orders terminate after one year.
+Prior to its termination, a victim may apply to the court for the renewal of his or her protective order for up to an additional two-year term (which can later then again be renewed for "good cause" prior to the expiration of the renewed order).
+Upon obtaining a protective order, you should send a copy of the order to your abuser if you believe that he or she has not already been served with it by law enforcement (note that the Sheriff's Department in your county will attempt to serve the order on your abuser as soon as possible).
 You should also keep a copy of the protective order ready at hand if there is any future need to call the police for protection against your abuser.